 Professor Porter earned her J.D., magna cum laude, from the University of Michigan Law School, where she was a member of the Order of the Coif and the Editor-in-Chief of the University of Michigan Journal of Law Reform.
 After law school, Professor Porter was in-house counsel for a manufacturing company and practiced employment law in a large law firm in Detroit.
 She also clerked for the Honorable James L. Ryan of the U.S. Court of Appeals for the Sixth Circuit.

 Professor Porter is on the executive committee of the Labor Law Group, an invitation-only organization of law professors dedicated to producing quality scholarship and teaching materials on labor and employment law.
 A nationally-known expert in employment discrimination and disability law, she is the author or co-author of four books and over 40 law review articles and essays.
-Her forthcoming book, THE WORKPLACE REIMAGINED: ACCOMMODATING OUR BODIES AND OUR LIVES, will be published by Cambridge University Press.
+Her book, THE WORKPLACE REIMAGINED: ACCOMMODATING OUR BODIES AND OUR LIVES, was published by Cambridge University Press.
 Recent prominent articles include Disclaiming Disability, 55 UC Davis L. Rev. 1859 (2022) and #MeToo and the Process That’s Due: Sexual Misconduct Where We Live, Work, and Learn, 2022 U. ILL.
 L. REV. 663.

 In 2022, Porter was elected as a Fellow of the American Bar Foundation; in 2021, she was elected as a Fellow of the College of Labor and Employment Lawyers; and in 2020, she was the recipient of the Paul Steven Miller Memorial Award for “outstanding academic and public contributions to the field of labor and employment law scholarship.”